thewoolleyman/bkbuddy/README.md

 ## Notes on interaction between `deox` and `redux-cablecar`

-* Actions prefixed with `SERVER_REQ` are automatically dispatched to ActionCable via `redux-cablecar`
+* Actions prefixed with `ServerReq` are automatically dispatched to ActionCable via `redux-cablecar`
-* Actions prefixed with `SERVER_RESP` are responses from ActionCable.
+* Actions prefixed with `ServerResp` are responses from ActionCable.
 They will have action creator executors defined via `deox`, but these executors are ***never invoked***, because they are handled by `redux-cablecar`.
 However, they are still *defined*, in order to declare the types used in the corresponding reducers.
 There may be a